General practitioner: United Kingdom

 Recent reforms to the NHS have included changes to the GP contract.
-General practitioners are no longer required to work unsociable hours, and get paid to some extent according to their performance, (e.g. numbers of patients treated, what treatments were administered, and the health of their catchment area, through the Quality and Outcomes Framework).
+General practitioners are no longer required to work unsociable hours and get paid to some extent according to their performance, (e.g. numbers of patients treated, what treatments were administered, and the health of their catchment area, through the Quality and Outcomes Framework).
 The IT system used for assessing their income based on these criteria is called QMAS.
 The amount that a GP can expect to earn does vary according to the location of their work and the health needs of the population that they serve.
 Within a couple of years of the new contract being introduced, it became apparent that there were a few examples where the arrangements were out step with what had been expected.
 A full-time self-employed GP, such as a GMS or PMS practice partner, might currently expect to earn a profit share of around £95,900 before tax while a GP employed by a CCG could expect to earn a salary in the range of £54,863 to £82,789.
 This can equate to an hourly rate of around £40 an hour for a GP partner.

 A survey by Ipsos MORI released in 2011 reports that 88% of adults in the UK "trust doctors to tell the truth".

 In May 2017, there was said to be a crisis in the UK with practices having difficulties recruiting GPs they need.
-Prof. Helen Stokes-Lampard of the Royal College of General Practitioners said, "At present, UK general practice does not have sufficient resources to deliver the care and services necessary to meet our patients' changing needs, meaning that GPs and our teams are working under intense pressures, which are simply unsustainable.
+Helen Stokes-Lampard of the Royal College of General Practitioners said, "At present, UK general practice does not have sufficient resources to deliver the care and services necessary to meet our patients' changing needs, meaning that GPs and our teams are working under intense pressures, which are simply unsustainable.
 Workload in general practice is escalating – it has increased 16% over the last seven years, according to the latest research – yet investment in our service has steadily declined over the last decade and the number of GPs has not risen in step with patient demand ...
 This must be addressed as a matter of urgency.".
 Professor Azeem Majeed from Imperial College has also raised concerns about general practice in the UK.

 In 2018 the average GP worked less than three and a half days a week because of the "intensity of working day".

 There is an NHS England initiative to situate GPs in or near hospital emergency departments to divert minor cases away from A&E and reduce pressure on emergency services.
 97 hospital trusts have been allocated money, mostly for premises alterations or development.